jeffoneilldev/invitations-django-project/README.md

 - Back to Heroku, Deploy, Connect to Github and connect to my repository name.
 - Manual deploy and deploy branch.
 Enable automatic deploys.
 - Here is the live link to my heroku app **https://invitations-django-project.herokuapp.com/**

+To clone my Github repository to another local repository...
+- Go to my repository in Github and click on the "clone or download" button.
+- Copy the URL in the "Clone with HTTPs" section.
+- Go to the IDE you are using and open your terminal.
+- Change your current working directory to the location where you want to put the cloned directory.
+- in your terminal, type **git clone** followed by the URL you copied from the "Clone with HTTPs" section above and press **Enter**.
+- Your local repository will then be created.

 ## Credits
 ### Content